Galiold/ThrowTheBirds/README.md

   <img src="/demonstration/AngryBirds-Kinnect.gif">
 </p>

-**Important Note:** This game portrays characters and envioronments of the game *Angry Birds Star Wars* by Rovio, with some changes in controllers.
-This project is only used
+**Important Note:** This game portrays characters and environments of the game *Angry Birds Star Wars* by *Rovio*, with some changes in controllers.
+This project is only used for educational purposes, it is not, and will not be used in any other way.
+Sprites of the game were used only to facilitate the developmnent process.